Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 If you are selling more niche products however, automatic campaigns will likely bid on terms that aren’t relevant enough to convert well.

-For example, if I was selling a marketing themed cotton t-shirt, Amazon’s automatic campaigns were likely to bid on terms such as ‘cotton t-shirt’ – which means our product was showing up for searches that weren’t relevant to 99% of people.
+For example, if I was selling a football themed cotton t-shirt, Amazon’s automatic campaigns were likely to bid on terms such as ‘cotton t-shirt’ – which means our product was showing up for searches that weren’t relevant to 99% of people.

 When running an automatic campaign, it’s vital that you’re actively monitoring the keywords you’re being placed for (as well as the ASINs that Amazon places your ad on), and that you actively move irrelevant / non-converting keywords to your negative keywords list.